 If the property is owned in the sole name of the deceased and the property title is registered at the Land Registry, then the transfer process is relatively straight forward.

 The Executor or Administrator will need to transfer the property to the person who is entitled to inherit under the terms of the Will (if there is one) or inheritance laws (if there isn't).

-To do this, the Executor, or Administrator if there is no Will, will need to submit an Assent to the Land Registry, with a copy of the Grant of Representation.
+If the property is to be transferred to a beneficiary the Executor or Administrator will need to submit a document called an 'Assent' to the Land Registry, with a copy of the Grant of Representation.
 The Land Registry will then transfer the property into the name of the new owner.

-It’s important to note that this cannot be done without a Grant of Representation, as this tells the Land Registry that the Personal Representatives have authority to transfer the property.
-If the deeds to the property are unregistered, it is possible to place a death certificate with the deeds.
-However, it's advisable to register the deeds with the Land Registry at this point.
-The property will then be registered in the name of the surviving joint owner.
+In order to transfer the property into the sole name of the surviving joint owner, a death certificate simply needs to be sent in to the Land Registry, who will update the title.
+If the deeds to the property are unregistered, it is possible to place a death certificate with the deeds, but it's advisable to register the title with the Land Registry at this point.
+Once this has been done, the property will then be registered in the name of the surviving joint owner.

 Tenants in Common

 If the property is owned jointly as tenants in common, then each owner will own a specific share.
 This is often 50% but it can be divided in any proportion.
 The deceased's share of the property must be dealt with in accordance with their Will, or the Rules of Intestacy if there is no Will.

 To deal with the transfer of a property owned as tenants in common, the surviving joint owner is the person who has the authority to deal with any transfer.
 This may or may not be the Personal Representative.
 The Land Registry will therefore not require sight of the Grant of Representation in order to deal with the legal title before transferring the property, as they need only act on the instructions of the surviving joint owner.